 Similarly, select the codes from the list for the rest of the cells.

-- How to Make Alphabetical List in Excel (3 Ways)
+Read More: How to Create List from Range in Excel

 Step-03: Using Formulas to Make a Price List in Excel